nibralab/content-patterns/template.md

 An illustration of how the pattern could look on a web page.

+## References

+List of external links with valuable information regarding this pattern.

+If you need to add notes, use these formats:

+Exclamation:

 > :exclamation: This is a Caveat.
-That means, this information is important, but would be overlooked, if embedded into the surrounding content.
+That means, this information is important, but could be overlooked, if embedded into the surrounding content.

+Question:

 > :question: This is a Question.
-That means, something does not be clear and maybe has to be discussed.
+That means, something is not self-evident and maybe has to be discussed.